Who We Are

 Sarah Browning is Director of Split This Rock and DC Poets Against the War, author of Whiskey in the Garden of Eden (The Word Works, 2007), and co-editor of D.C.
 Poets Against the War: An Anthology (Argonne House Press, 2004).
 The recipient of an artist fellowship from the DC Commission on the Arts & Humanities, she has also received a Creative Communities Initiative grant and the People Before Profits Poetry Prize.
 Browning has worked as a community organizer in Boston public housing and as a political organizer for reproductive rights, gay rights, and electoral reform, and against poverty, South African apartheid, and U.S. militarism.
 She was founding director of Amherst Writers & Artists Institute — creative writing workshops for low-income women and youth — and Assistant Director of The Fund for Women Artists, an organization supporting socially engaged art by women.
 She has written essays and interviewed poets and artists for a variety of publications.

 Alicia Gregory is Split This Rock's Program Assistant and an MFA candidate at American University, where she serves as Editor-in-Chief of Folio, the university's nationally recognized literary journal.
 Her poems have appeared in Poet Lore and her reviews in Foreign Policy in Focus.
-She was named a Lannan Fellow at the Folger Shakespeare Library for 2011-2012.
+She is a former Lannan Fellow at the Folger Shakespeare Library.
 Gregory has lived in South Africa, where she studied the Truth & Reconciliation Commission and anti-apartheid literature.

 Pages Matam is a poet/emcee originally from Cameroon, Africa.
-His features have included The Kennedy Center; colleges and universities such as Columbia University; & BETJ Lyric Café.
+His featureshaveincluded The Kennedy Center; colleges and universities such as Columbia University; & BETJ Lyric Café.
 He has touched stages with the likes of Ainsley Burrows, Oveous Maximus, opened for Raheem DeVaughn, Afrika Bambaata, and many others.
 In addition to winning multiple local slams, he is also the 2010 & 2012 DC Grand Slam Champion, a host at Busboys and Poets, and co-host of GraffitiDC Slam Series.
-Pages' first book, God Circus, is a winner of the 2013 Write Bloody New Author Award and is forthcoming from Write Bloody Publishing.
+Pages' is a winner of the 2013 Write Bloody New Author Award and his first book The Heart of the Comet is forthcoming from Write Bloody Publishing.

 Jonathan B. Tucker lives and works in Washington, DC, melding art and activism with his work as a performer and educator.
 A poet, teacher, DJ, and activist, Jonathan is very passionate about youth development and the use of art as a means to connect with people.
 He has represented DC at the National Poetry Slam twice on the Busboys and Poets Slam Team (he also hosts events at Busboys and other venues) and is frequently working in schools, universities and community organizations performing and facilitating workshops.
 He uses performance poetry to raise issues of social justice and inspire dialogue and action.
 His book, I Got the Matches, and other poems are available at jonathanbtucker.com.